-Ordinance 488 has been presented to supersede the current Chapter 101 Vehicles Abandoned of the Curwensville Borough Code.
+Ordinance 488 supersedes Chapter 101 Vehicles Abandoned of the Curwensville Borough Code.
 This ordinance updates the towing and storage fees process by stating that all fees related to the removal, storage, and disposal of abandoned and inoperable vehicles are the responsibility of the vehicles owner.

 Ordinance 487 Rental Property Administration

 Curwensville Borough Council adopted Ordinance 487 on October 14, 2019.
 Property owners will be required to register their rental units with the borough and be available for inspections when requested.
 An inspection checklist will be provided to all property owners.

 Code enforcement will not be interfering in tenant landlord disputes and will not be handling complaints not related to Curwensville Borough Code.

 In October of 2018 Curwensville Borough Council passed Ordinance 483 adopting the International Property Maintenance Code 2009 Edition.